 Once you're happy with the finished look of your landing page, the next step is to go live with it.
-This couldn't be simpler and is achievable with just a few clicks.
+This couldn't be simpler and it's achievable with just a few clicks.

 You can either: